 Note – Landlord Law is more expensive than other online services but most members find that the quality of the service and access to Tessa’s advice via the members forum, more than makes up for this.
 A substantial number of our members have been with us for over 10 years.

-** During the Cornavirus lockdown we have reduced the Business Level fee (normally £350 pa / £40 pcm) – this will go back up (for new members) once the lockdown is over but if you join before then you will continue to pay the lower fee – unless you cancel and rejoin **
+** During the Cornavirus pandemic we have reduced the Business Level fee (normally £350 pa / £40 pcm) – this will go back up (for new members) in due course but if you join before then you will continue to pay the lower fee – unless you cancel and rejoin **

 * NB monthly members do not get access to the eviction guide until the start of month 2.